abhinandh-s/asciigraph-rs/README.md

 Rust library to make lightweight ASCII line graphs ╭┈╯ in command line apps.
 This is a direct port of the Go package [guptarohit/asciigraph](https://github.com/guptarohit/asciigraph).

-The main goal of this project is to use it as a **learning opportunity** to improve my understanding of Rust, its ecosystem, ownership model, traits, error handling, and idiomatic patterns.

 ## Installation

 Add this to your `Cargo.toml`: